Skip to content ↓

 History

 Our history curriculum has been designed to be both knowledge-rich and coherently sequenced, while woven across a two-year rolling programme.
-Knowledge, in the realm of history, means not only substantive knowledge of historical events, dates and people in the past, but also knowledge of substantive concepts in history (such as ‘empire’, ‘monarchy’ and ‘civil war’), and disciplinary historical concepts (such as evidence, causation, significance and interpretation).
+Knowledge, in the realm of history, means not only substantive knowledge of historical events, dates and people in the past, but also knowledge of substantive concepts in history (such as ‘empire’ and ‘monarchy’ ), and disciplinary historical concepts (such as evidence, causation and significance).
 Our history curriculum allows children to develop a chronologically secure knowledge and understanding of local, British and world history, with lays the foundations to build on at the Junior schools we feed into.
-The substantive knowledge taught in the curriculum has been carefully chosen and sequenced using a broadly chronological approach.
+The substantive knowledge taught in the curriculum has been carefully chosen and sequenced, developing an understanding of chronology, noting within a rolling programme, as required due to our mixed-age class.

-Units of work should not be viewed as a stand-alone topic, but as a chapter in the story of the history of Britain and the wider world.
-In this sense, the chronological approach provides a solid framework, anchoring each unit within a wider narrative.
+Units of work are not viewed as a stand-alone topic, but as a chapter in the story of the history of Britain and the wider world.
+In this sense, this provides a solid framework, anchoring each unit within a wider narrative.
 Understanding in history requires an understanding of causation.
 Children will be able to understand the causes of significant national and global events, when they have some background knowledge of what happened before.

 Knowledge of substantive concepts and disciplinary concepts have been interleaved across the curriculum, allowing children to encounter and apply these in different contexts.
 From year to year, unit to unit, lesson to lesson, the curriculum supports children in making connections and building upon prior substantive and disciplinary knowledge.
 For example, the children develop a secure understanding of ‘monarchy’ in Britain, which we know they build upon further in KS2.